tcstratmann/VirtualHandles/README.md

 A Node.js server handles data exchange and delivers different views as HTML files accessable per name.
 We use [Socket.IO](https://github.com/socketio/socket.io) for communication between views and the simulation.
-The folder *SimulationClientExamples* includes code snippets in Java and Python, as well as a full example integration into the open source interactive 3D ship simulator [BridgeCommand](https://github.com/bridgecommand/bc).
+The folder *client-examples* includes code snippets in Java and Python, as well as a full example integration into the open source interactive 3D ship simulator [BridgeCommand](https://github.com/bridgecommand/bc).

 **Model Description**